asuryoprabowo/asuryoprabowo.github.io/_pages/research.md

 Work in progress
 ---
-Climate change as policy agenda: Evidence from Indonesia

 Indonesia's new capital from the financial and political perspectives (with Thomas Pepinsky)

 Climate finance in developing countries (with Komla Dzigbede)